 This interactive workshop was designed to provide practical guidance to commercial bus and truck carriers operating under the requirements of the NSC program in Alberta.

 Over the course of 3 days, workshop participants will be engaged in exercises and discussions related to the responsibilities of safety officers, the application of the NSC standards and related laws, and the development and implementation of successful safety and maintenance programs.

-Note: Workshops taking place prior to September 2020 have been cancelled due to the COVID-19 pandemic.
 Be aware that dates may change in light of the ongoing pandemic.
 Continue to check the web page for updates.